 In terms of focal length, there are generally 3 categories:

-- The wide angle / Ultra wide angle / Wide angle lens: We are generally situated below a focal length of 28 mm (Ex: 17-40 mm / 16-35 mm / 14 mm, etc.), depending of course on whether you have a full frame DSLR or an APS-C. In short, you see wider than you see with the human eye in the field.
+- The wide angle / Ultra wide angle / Wide angle lens: We are generally situated below a focal length of 28 mm (Ex: 17-40 mm / 16-35 mm / 14 mm, etc.), depending of course on whether you have a full frame DSLR or an APS-C. In short, you see wider than what you would see with the human eye in the field.
 The field of view will be very wide and the perspectives will be greater.
 This type of focal length is mainly used for landscape, architectural and street photography.
 On a wide angle zoom, the vision often appears a little “elongated” in the viewfinder.
 Care should be taken to avoid vignetting and deformation with this type of focal length.
-There are also so-called fisheye lens that propose distorted visions of reality !
+There are also so-called fisheye lenses that propose distorted visions of reality!

 - Telephoto lenses: All lenses above about 100 mm are considered to be in this category (e. g.
 100 mm, 70-200 mm, 400 mm, etc.).
 This type of focal length is generally used to zoom in on a subject for which you want more detail, a magnification of the scene, or a larger image.
 The most classic example is wildlife photography.
 Note that a teleconverter allows you to go even further.
 Depending on where you are, this is the type of photographic accessory that never leaves your photo bag.